ystv/streamer/README.md

-# streamer
+# Streamer
-A better streaming solution
+A better streaming solution because Rhys is lazy in making creator work...